Tertiary paediatric hospital admissions for children with cerebral palsy in South Africa

 Abstract

-Background: There is limited data on the hospital admissions for children with Cerebral Palsy (CP) in Africa
+Background.
+There are limited data on hospital admissions for children with cerebral palsy (CP) in Africa.

-Objectives: To examine the lifetime post- neonatal hospitalisation of all the children with CP, who attended the CP clinic at Red Cross War Memorial Children's Hospital (RCWMCH), in the Western Cape Province, South Africa.
+Objectives.
+To examine the lifetime post-neonatal hospitalisation of children with CP who attended the CP clinic in 2021 at Red Cross War Memorial Children’s Hospital, Western Cape Province, South Africa.

-Methods: This descriptive study examined the lifetime post- neonatal hospitalisation of all the children with CP who attended, at least once, the dedicated CP clinic at this tertiary paediatric hospital during a 12-month period in 2021.
-The statistical strategy included descriptive statistics and logistic regression used to model the association between CP comorbidities and hospitalisation.
+Methods.
+This retrospective study examined lifetime post-neonatal hospitalisation among all children with CP who attended the dedicated CP clinic at a tertiary paediatric hospital at least once during 2021.
+Descriptive and inferential statistics were used to analyse data.
+Logistic regression was conducted to test the association between CP comorbidities and hospitalisation.

-Conclusion: The study highlights the significant burden of hospital admissions particularly in non- ambulatory children with CP.
-It also underscores the importance of preventing and effectively managing complications to reduce emergency hospitalisations of children with CP.
+Conclusion.
+The present study highlights the significant burden of hospital admissions, particularly in non-ambulatory children with CP.
+It also underscores the importance of preventing and effectively managing complications to reduce emergency hospitalisation for children with CP.

 Article Details